Best GPS Golf Watches of 2023: 9 Great Rangefinder Alternatives

-But there is, of course, another option for getting your distances.
-And we’re not talking sprinkler heads.
+But there is, of course, another option for getting your distances – and we’re not talking sprinkler heads.

 Golf watches are the stealthy, practical alternative to rangefinders, and many golfers find them to be preferable.